 Part 1: Biological Reasons Why You’re Not Hungry but Want to Eat

 No matter how much you finesse your psychology, it won’t make much of a difference if you’re still at war with your biology.
-The next time you find yourself wondering — why do I eat when I’m not hungry? — try to run through the following variables that affect the desire to eat when you’re not hungry:
+The next time you find yourself wondering—why do I eat when I’m not hungry?—try to run through the following variables that affect the desire to eat when you’re not hungry:

 1. Stress Triggers Hormones That Motivate Eating Without Hunger

-When it comes to cravings without hunger, stress hits twice as hard.
-First, the “stress hormone” cortisol motivates you to eat even if you aren’t hungry.[1]
-Second, the types of food that you crave when you’re stressed are more likely to be “hyperpalatable foods,” or those high in carbs, fat, salt, or sugar — often the very foods we try to limit while eating healthy or seeking weight loss.[2]
+Second, the types of food that you crave when you’re stressed are more likely to be “hyperpalatable foods,” or those high in fat, salt, and sugar, according to a study published in the journal Physiology & Behavior.[2]
+Often, these are the very foods we try to limit while eating healthy or seeking weight loss.

 Furthermore, stress is a difficult emotion to live with (tense muscles, nervous energy) and high-reward foods offer a way to self-soothe.
 Couple this with eating behaviors like rewarding yourself with food and you have all the makings of becoming reliant on food to feel good.